Tarski's undefinability theorem: History

-Statement
+Simplified statement

 We will first state a simplified version of Tarski's theorem, then state and prove in the next section the theorem Tarski proved in 1933.

 Let $L$ be the language of first-order arithmetic.
 This is the theory of the natural numbers, including their addition and multiplication, axiomatized by the first-order Peano axioms.
 This is a "first-order" theory: the quantifiers extend over natural numbers, but not over sets or functions of natural numbers.
 The theory is strong enough to describe recursively defined integer functions such as exponentiation, factorials or the Fibonacci sequence.